 While some blacksmithing traditions such as those involving Vulcan and Wayland are decidedly pagan in origin, others fit well with Christianity.
 For example, the ring of the blacksmith’s hammer on his anvil was once believed to strengthen the chains that bind the devil in hell barring him and his demons from God-fearing folk’s hearths.
 In darker times in human history the blacksmith’s workshop was believed by many to be a safe haven from evil forces, one that Satan and his imps actively avoided.

-Here is a link to a charming story about why blacksmiths ring their anvils and how to make sure a horseshoe brings you luck at work and at home.
+Below is a download link to a charming story about why blacksmiths ring their anvils and how to make sure a horseshoe brings you luck at work and at home.
 I encourage you to read it.
-Legend of the Ringing Anvil

 The Japanese Smithy

-If you have ever spent time in small one-man traditional smithies of the sort where our blacksmiths labor to produce the tools we carry then you know the other-worldly atmosphere typical of such workplaces.
-Imagine walls and exposed wooden roof beams blackened with 70+ decades of soot, the compacted but lumpy dirt floor, the darkness of carefully-managed sunlight (the better to judge metal temperatures by eye), the bitter smells of charcoal fumes, straw ash, flux, hot steel and burning oil; the roar of forced gas forges; the sounds of grinders and the antique leather belt systems that drive them; and finally the terrible racket and vibration of spring hammers and ringing anvils.
-A man that could work alone in a place like that 12 hours a day for 70 years is not afraid of your run-of-the-mill demon.
+If you have ever spent time in small one-man traditional smithies of the sort where our blacksmiths labor to produce the tools we provide to our Beloved Customers then you know the other-worldly atmosphere typical of such workplaces.
+Imagine wattle and daub walls and exposed , twisting, rough-hewn wooden roof beams blackened with 70+ years of soot, the compacted but lumpy dirt floor, the darkness of carefully-managed sunlight (the better to judge metal temperatures by eye), the bitter smells of charcoal fumes, straw ash, flux, hot steel and smoking oil; the roar of forced gas forges; the sounds of grinders and the antique leather belt systems that drive them; and finally the terrible racket and vibration of spring hammers and ringing anvils.
+A man that could work alone in a place like that 12 hours a day for 65 years is not afraid of your garden variety demon, no siree Bob.